HanseMerkur/rgwoperator/README.md

     maxBuckets: 10
 ```

-Created Ceph users have to be unique, if using the tenant unique to the operator installaton.
+Created Ceph users have to be unique, if using the tenant unique to the operator installation.

 ## Access Keys